awesomemotive/Transients-Manager/readme.txt

 == Description ==

+= Easily Manage Transients =

-This is a developer tool that provides a user interface to manage your site's transients.
-You can view, search, edit, and delete transients at will.
-A toolbar option is also provided that allows you to suspend transient updates to help with testing and debugging.
+This is a developer tool that provides a user interface to manage transients.

+You can easily view, search, edit, and delete transients from Tools > Transients.

+A toolbar toggle allows you to suspend transient updates to help with testing and debugging.

-Provides following features:
+= Features of Transients Manager =

-- Button to suspend transient creation / update
+* Toolbar button to suspend transient writes
-- View all transients in database
+* View all transients in the database
-- Edit the value, name, and expiration of any transient
+* Edit the name, expiration, and value of any transient
-- Delete any transient
+* Delete any transient
-- Search transients by name
+* Search transients by name
-- Button to delete all transients
-- Button to delete all expired transients
-- Button to delete all transients without an expiration

-Have you found a bug or have a suggestion or improvement you'd like to submit?
-This plugin is available on [Github](https://github.com/pippinsplugins/Transients-Manager/) and pull requests are welcome!
+* Bulk actions to delete: all, expired, unexpired, or persistent transients

+= Credits =

+This plugin is owned by <a href="https://syedbalkhi.com/" rel="friend">Syed Balkhi</a> and maintained by the <a href="https://www.wpbeginner.com/" rel="friend">WPBeginner</a> team.

+It was originally created by <a href="https://pippinsplugins.com/" rel="friend">Pippin Williamson</a>.

+= What's Next =

+If you like this plugin and find it useful to manage transients, please leave a good rating and consider checking out our other projects:

+* [OptinMonster](https://optinmonster.com/) – Get more email subscribers with the most popular conversion optimization plugin for WordPress.
+* [WPForms](https://wpforms.com/) – #1 drag & drop online form builder for WordPress (trusted by 5 million sites).
+* [MonsterInsights](https://www.monsterinsights.com/) – See the stats that matter and grow your business with confidence.
+Best Google Analytics plugin for WordPress.
+* [SeedProd](https://www.seedprod.com/) – Create beautiful landing pages with our powerful drag & drop landing page builder.
+* [WP Mail SMTP](https://wpmailsmtp.com/) – Improve email deliverability for your contact form with the most popular SMTP plugin for WordPress.
+* [RafflePress](https://rafflepress.com/) – Best WordPress giveaway and contest plugin to grow traffic and social followers.
+* [Smash Balloon](https://smashballoon.com/) – #1 social feeds plugin for WordPress - display social media content in WordPress without code.
+* [AIOSEO](https://aioseo.com/) – The original WordPress SEO plugin to help you rank higher in search results (trusted by over 3 million sites).
+* [PushEngage](https://www.pushengage.com/) – Connect with visitors after they leave your website with the leading web push notification plugin.
+* [TrustPulse](https://trustpulse.com/) – Add real-time social proof notifications to boost your store conversions by up to 15%.
+* [SearchWP](https://searchwp.com/) – The most advanced custom WordPress search plugin to improve WordPress search quality.
+* [AffiliateWP](https://affiliatewp.com/) – #1 affiliate management plugin for WordPress.
+Add a referral program to your online store.
+* [WP Simple Pay](https://wpsimplepay.com/) – #1 Stripe payments plugin for WordPress.
+Start accepting one-time or recurring payments without a shopping cart.
+* [Easy Digital Downloads](https://easydigitaldownloads.com/) – The best WordPress eCommerce plugin to sell digital products (eBooks, software, music, and more).
+* [Sugar Calendar](https://sugarcalendar.com/) – A simple event calendar plugin for WordPress that’s both easy and powerful.

+Visit [WPBeginner](https://www.wpbeginner.com/) to learn from our [WordPress Tutorials](https://www.wpbeginner.com/category/wp-tutorials/) and about the [best WordPress plugins](https://www.wpbeginner.com/category/plugins/).

+= Thanks =

+Transients Manager is the best way to manage transients in your WordPress site.

+Our goal is to make using WordPress easy, both with our <a href="https://www.wpbeginner.com/wordpress-plugins/" rel="friend">WordPress plugins</a> and resources like <a href="https://www.wpbeginner.com/" rel="friend">WPBeginner</a>, the largest WordPress resource site for beginners.

+I feel that we have done that here, and I hope you find Transients Manager useful.

+Thank you,
+–Syed Balkhi

 == Screenshots ==

-1. Transients manager
+1. View Transients
+2. Edit Transient

 == Installation ==

-1. Activate the plugin
+1. Install Transients Manager by uploading the `transients-manager` directory to the `/wp-content/plugins/` directory.
+(See instructions on <a href="https://www.wpbeginner.com/beginners-guide/step-by-step-guide-to-install-a-wordpress-plugin-for-beginners/" rel="friend">how to install a WordPress plugin</a>.)
+2. Activate Transients Manager through the `Plugins` menu in WordPress.
-2. Go to Tools > Transients
+3. Go to Tools > Transients

 == Frequently Asked Questions ==

-= Does this work with sites that use object caching? =
+= Does this work with Object Caching (Memcached, Redis, etc...)? =

-Not at this time, it only works when transients are stored in the options table.
+No. It only works when transients are stored in the database.

 == Changelog ==